zulkarnain86/w1d3-branch-and-merge/README.md

 - First, go to this forked repo, and go to **settings**.
 - In settings click **Collaborators & teams** below options.
-- Now input your password so can go in.
+- Now input your password so you can go in.
 - Decide with your friend who's going to invite and accept the invitation.
 - In collaborators tab, write your friends username to add collaborator.
 - After that copy the invitation link to your friend so your friend can be a collaborator to your repo.